-If displayed, the dialog contains the following sections:
+The dialog contains the following sections.

 You're going to {merge or delete} one or more rows